 And see, here's the thing.

-When Hillary and the Democrats come out to Donald Trump talking about, well, he's a billionaire, the tax cuts are gonna help him, and he's only interested.
+When Hillary and the Democrats come out to Donald Trump talking about, well, he's a billionaire, the tax cuts are going to help him.

 What about those people that are still struggling?